 Orders & deliveries

-Completing the activity was the first order for an ACJ320neo from the UK’s Acropolis Aviation – launching the new engine option variant of Airbus’ ACJ320 corporate jetliner family.
+Completing the month’s new business was Aviation Capital Group’s order for an A321neo from the new engine option product line of Airbus’ best-selling single-aisle jetliner series.

 Orders & deliveries viewer

 Review the worldwide Airbus commercial results with the summary table, below.

 In addition to orders, deliveries and aircraft in operations, this table shows Airbus' backlog, which is the number of jetliners on firm order that remain to be delivered.